 KubeBuddy CLI + Radar Integration (Pro)¶

-Use this guide to upload KubeBuddy JSON scan results into KubeBuddy Radar and to pull saved Radar cluster configs into the CLI for:
+Use this guide to upload KubeBuddy JSON scan results into KubeBuddy Radar and to pull saved Radar cluster configs into KubeBuddy for:

 - run history